dieterich-lab/pulseR-paper/raw_data.md

    > resolved by more efficient biotin conjugation methods

    - RSEM counts available for mature/primary RNA for total
-   - TPM only for labelling experiments (for
+   - TPM only for labelling experiments
    - no spike-ins, except total in order to estimate copies per cell